View on GitHub

 Data Model

-The internal data model is based on the one big table (OBT) approach, but with the exception of linked enumerated dimensions (Look-Up tables) making it effectively an denormalized wide table with star schema, named metadata.
+The internal data model is based on the one big table (OBT) approach, but with the exception of linked enumerated dimensions (Look-Up tables) making it effectively a denormalized wide table with star schema.
+Specifically, the type (table) is named metadata.

 EtLT Process